alexburn17/spacetime_python/README.md

 ## About spacetimepy

 Spacetimepy is the python version of the larger spacetime project.
-The main objective of spacetime is to make tasks like loading, rescaling, merging, and conducting mathmatical operations on spatiotemporal (or other D-dimensional data sets) easier for the user by providing a set of concise yet powerful functions. spacetime opperations utilize a cube-like structure for all data sets that makes storing and manipulating large D-dimensional datasets more efficient.
+The main objective of spacetime is to make tasks like loading, rescaling, merging, and conducting mathematical operations on spatiotemporal (or other D-dimensional data sets) easier for the user by providing a set of concise yet powerful functions. spacetime opperations utilize a cube-like structure for all data sets that makes storing and manipulating large D-dimensional datasets more efficient.
 For scientists working with spatiotemporal data (such as climate or weather data sets) spacetimepy is an ideal platform that allows the user to focus on the science rather than the coding.

 ## Main Functionality